Indiana Car Insurance Laws

 Auto insurance requirements in Indiana

-In order to be considered a legal driver, motorists in Indiana are required to carry car insurance.
+In order to be considered a legal driver in 2024, motorists in Indiana are required to carry car insurance.
 Proof of insurance must be carried while you are driving, and must be shown at the behest of law enforcement officials.
 The minimum insurance limits required by the state of Indiana can be seen below:

 What are state-mandated car insurance limits in Indiana?